svenkatareddy/autocomplete/README.md

 # autocomplete
 autocomplete

-Look up api to search by sku_id, description of text or by brand, gives the list of skus to be displayed.
+Look up api to search by sku_id, description of text or by a brand, gives the list of skus to be displayed.

  SKU_ID | DESCRIPTION | SKU_GROUP| WEIGHT
 --- | --- | --- | ---